api-platform/docs/core/performance.md

         public: true
 ```

-Support for other cache servers than Varnish can easily be added by implementing the `ApiPlatform\Core\HttpCache\PurgerInterface`.
+Support for reverse proxies other than Varnish can easily be added by implementing the `ApiPlatform\Core\HttpCache\PurgerInterface`.

 In addition to the cache invalidation mechanism, you may want to [use HTTP/2 Server Push to pre-emptively send relations to the client](push-relations.md).